Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 Lighthouses and the Feast of Tabernacles

-This study is about the lessons I learned while on vacation in Duluth, Minnesota, which seemed to focus on the theme of water, which also corresponded to the current feast of the Jewish Religious calendar called "Tabernacles."
+This study is about the lessons I learned while on vacation in Duluth, Minnesota, which seemed to focus on the themes of water, addressed in an earlier study, and light.
+These same themes also corresponded to a biblical feast called "Shavuot" or "Tabernacles" celebrated at that particular time.

-The second theme of our vacation was lighthouses.
-We saw them as frequently as we did waterfalls.
-I couldn't consider it coincidental that our vacation's two common themes are waterfalls and lighthouses, also aligned with the two traditional symbols of the impending observance of the Feast of Tabernacles, which in biblical times included the pouring of water and the illumination of the temple.
+Lighthouses, which we saw as frequently as we did waterfalls, will be the main focus of this study.
+I couldn't consider it coincidental that our vacation's two common themes, waterfalls, and lighthouses, also aligned with the two traditional symbols of the impending observance of the Feast of Tabernacles, which in biblical times included the pouring of water and the illumination of the temple.
 Both the illustrations of water and light provided the perfect imagery for understanding and visualizing God's plan of salvation through Jesus Christ.